USAJOBS/help-center/how-to/account/documents/upload.md

 ## Document Size and Format

-All documents must be less than 3MB in size and in one of the following document formats:
+All documents must be less than 3MB in size, cannot be encrypted and must be in one of the following formats:

 * GIF
 * JPG